-The Brazos River originates in northwest Texas and flows through exposed bedrock of Late Cretaceous to Quaternary age to eventually discharge into the Gulf of Mexico.
+The middle and lower Brazos River flows across exposed bedrock of Late Cretaceous to Quaternary age, eventually discharging into the Gulf of Mexico.
 Bedrock formations crop out in bands parallel to the coast and dip towards the Gulf of Mexico.
-The Cretaceous exposed rock are composed mainly of limestone, marl and shale which do not form any important aquifer in the area.
+The Cretaceous exposed rock is composed mainly of limestone, marl and shale which do not form any important aquifer in the area.
 The Tertiary aged rocks consist mainly of shale, clay, and sand and contain some of the major aquifers in the area.
 Unconsolidated material deposited by the river has created a valley containing an alluvium aquifer.
 The river is actively migrating across the valley and numerous oxbow lakes occur along its length.
 The river is predominantly sand bedded, although in some areas, outcroppings of bedrock and gravel deposits provide coarser bed material.

-Water quality in the Brazos River basin continues to improve (BRA 2007); however, water quality concerns are still experienced throughout the sub-basin for particular constituents.
+Water quality in the middle and lower Brazos River sub-basin continues to improve (BRA 2007); however, water quality concerns are still experienced throughout the sub-basin for particular constituents.
 Nutrients are also a concern in portions of the lower and middle Brazos River.
 The sources of the nutrients are varied and depend on the sampling location.
 Elevated nutrient levels are typically found below wastewater discharge points, but nutrients can also enter the stream system from runoff, discharge of groundwater polluted with nutrients, through natural and manmade sources, and even through the atmosphere.
-At this time, no segments are identified as impaired by the TCEQ for low dissolved oxygen levels.
+At this time, only Thompson Creek and Upper Oyster Creek are identified as impaired by the TCEQ for low dissolved oxygen levels.
 The sources of the nutrients are varied and depend on the sampling location.